Last Updated on November 5, 2022 by Lawrence Berezin

 Did you know the NYC DOT partnered with a world-class designer to redesign NYC parking signs?

-Michael Beirut is a highly respected artist, who has won hundreds of design awards.
-Mr. Beirut, a New Yorker, has suffered the slings and arrows of New York City’s indecipherable parking signs:
+Michael Beirut has won hundreds of design awards.
+Most importantly, Mr. Beirut, a New Yorker, has suffered the slings and arrows of New York City’s indecipherable parking signs:

 - National president of the American Institute of Graphic Arts (AIGA) from 1998 to 2001